hjdhjd/homebridge-unifi-protect/README.md

 # What's new?

-* UniFi Dream Machine Pro (UniFiOS support)
+* UniFi Dream Machine Pro (UnifiOS support)

 # What's not in this plugin right now

 * Support for motion detection and motion events.
-I would love to add this functionality but most of the approaches to implementing this right now involve hacks like monitoring the logs in reealtime on Protect and trying to parse what it's telling us on the motion front.
-Additionally, with the developmeent and evolution of motion detection on Protect right now (circa early-mid 2020) makes this a moving target.
+I would love to add this functionality but most of the approaches to implementing this right now involve hacks like monitoring the logs in realtime on Protect and trying to parse what it's telling us on the motion front.
+Additionally, the active development and evolution of motion detection on Protect right now (circa mid 2020) makes this a moving target.
 TL;DR: it's on the radar, but I'm waiting until there are better options to implementing this in a reasonable way.

 # Installation